openthread/openthread/doc/site/en/guides/border-router/beaglebone-black.md

 Once logged back in you can run `ifconfig` or `nmcli` to see the new `wlan` interface.

-Warning: The startups scripts may take a few moments to enable the `wlan0` interface.
-If you do not see the interface, check `journalctl` to see if the system is having difficulty bringing up the interface.
+> Warning: The startup scripts may take a few moments to enable the `wlan0`
+> interface.
+If you do not see the interface, check `journalctl` to see if the
+> system is having difficulty bringing up the interface.

 ## Step 3: Build and install OTBR

 See [Build and Configuration](https://openthread.io/guides/border-router/build) for instructions on building and installing OTBR.

-NOTE: If your BeagleBone has Wi-Fi capabilities, you can enable the OTBR build scripts to configure it as an access point by passing `NETWORK_MANAGER_WIFI=1` to the build scripts.
+> NOTE: If your BeagleBone has Wi-Fi capabilities, you can enable the OTBR
+> build scripts to configure it as an access point by passing
+> `NETWORK_MANAGER_WIFI=1` to the build scripts.

 ## Step 4: Set up a Wi-Fi access point